Welcome to Largitas: The Blooming Continent

 Gnomes

-Gnomes in Largitas are a diaspora culture.
+The Gnomes of Largitas are a diaspora culture.
 They have no homeland due to a divine misunderstanding by their demi-god creator, Gnom, who made them to live everywhere, not somewhere.
 Gnomes are eccentric, energetic, and immortal-ish: when one dies, another seems to emerge to take their place, continuing their Obsession-driven work.

 Famous for their unpredictability, gnomes are known for their dangerous inventions—especially when they put on their goggles (a near-certain sign of an impending explosion).